Sharpness of proper and cocompact actions on reductive homogeneous spaces: Reminders: Cartan and polar decompositions

-\begin{corollary} Let $H$ be a connected Lie group and $H'$ a Lie subgroup such that $H'\backslash H$ is compact.
-Then $H'$ is quasi-isometric to~$H$. \end{corollary}
+\begin{corollary} Let $H$ be a connected Lie group and $H'$ a closed subgroup of~$H$ such that $H/H'$ is compact.
+Then $H'$ is compactly generated and the natural inclusion $H' \hookrightarrow H$ is a quasi-isometry. \end{corollary}

-In particular, a noncompact connected real linear reductive Lie group is quasi-isometric to any of its parabolic subgroups.
+In particular, any parabolic subgroup $H'$ of a noncompact connected real linear reductive Lie group~$H$ is quasi-isometric to~$H$.
 For instance, the affine group of the real line is quasi-isometric to $\PSL(2,\R)$, hence to the hyperbolic plane.